dell/ansible-unity/README.md

 ## Support

+The support is available through [GitHub Issues](https://github.com/dell/ansible-unity/issues) or at [Dell Community forum](https://www.dell.com/community/Automation/bd-p/Automation).

 As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
-If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may community help available on the [Ansible Forum](https://forum.ansible.com/).
+If a support case cannot be opened with Red Hat, and the collection was obtained from Ansible Galaxy or GitHub, you can seek community support through the [Ansible Forum](https://forum.ansible.com/).

-Alternatively, the support is available through [GitHub Issues](https://github.com/dell/ansible-unity/issues) or at [Dell Community forum](https://www.dell.com/community/Automation/bd-p/Automation).